jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca05
+id: 5d8a4cfbe6b6180ed9a1ca06
-title: Part 40
+title: Part 41
 challengeType: 0
-dashedName: part-40
+dashedName: part-41
 ---

 # --description--

-There are a number of D3 functions to work with how the "ticks" or your axis labels are displayed; one of them is `ticks`.
-Go back to where you defined the `yAxis` variable and chain a `ticks` function to it and pass it these two arguments: `6, '~s'`.
+Go back to where you defined your `xAis` variable and chain the `tickFormat` function to it.
+Pass it `d3.format('')`.
+This will remove the commas in the year labels of the x-axis.

-The `6` will set the number of ticks used to 6, and the `~s` will make the labels display the number of thousands followed by a `k`.
-For example, `4000` will become `4k`.

 # --hints--